sap-tutorials/sap-build-process-automation/tutorials/spa-create-process-visibility/spa-create-process-visibility.md

 ### Prepare Process

-Before creating a **Visibility Scenario** we need to prepare the process.
+Before creating a **Visibility Scenario**, you need to prepare the process.

 1. In the **Process Builder** open the process and on the right-hand side select the tab **Visibility**.